top of page

 Screen Shot 2021-02-06 at 10.41.11 PM.pn

-The list includes Chevron Refinery, Gulf LNG (liquified natural gas terminal), VT Halter & Halter Marine & Offshore (both are owned by ST Engineering), BP Enterprise (gas processing plant), Destin Pipeline, and First Chemical (currently sold to another company), and MS Phosphates Superfund.
+The list includes Chevron Refinery, Gulf LNG (liquified natural gas terminal), Bollinger (Formerly VT Halter & Halter Marine & Offshore), BP Enterprise (gas processing plant), Destin Pipeline, and First Chemical (currently sold to Oleo-X), and MS Phosphates Superfund.

 According to ProPublica investigative research, our neighborhood is considered a cancer hot spot with some households at risk of cancer 3.4 times more than what EPA says is acceptable.
 Based on our own health survey, we found that on average people in our neighborhood are sick about nine days a month.
 We documented at least 35 cases of cancer and many households with chronic respiratory and sinus issues, lung, heart, neurological, and other health issues.
 In the last five years, at least 23 people have died of cancer or heart and lung issues.